fjb4/steeltoe-demo/README.md

     - AddConfigServer() in Program.cs
     - appsettings.json can be used to point to config server location
     - Retrieving configuration values is standard .NET syntax
-- Demonstrate other service instances
+- Demonstrate other service instance
-  - Show backend, middleware, then frontend in browser
+  - Show backend, then frontend in browser
   - Design allows services to be chained together
-      - Frontend -> middleware -> backend -> date.jsontest.com
+      - Frontend -> backend -> date.jsontest.com
       - Multiple instances of the same service with different configurations
 - [Service Discovery](https://steeltoe.io/docs/steeltoe-discovery/) Demonstration
   - How are the different service instances able to communicate?